 Ridematching - MassCommute TMAs have partnered with the Massachusetts Department of Transportation and MassRIDES, the state's rideshare program, to offer NuRide, a state-of-the-art, on-line travel rewards system.
 TMAs help member employees register for the program and search for other participants who share commuting criteria.
 NuRide allows commuters to quickly and securely find travel companions based on proximity to origin and destination points, travel routes, similar working hours, and compatible ride sharing preferences.

 Several TMAs either manage or operate shuttle services from selected public transit nodes and off-site parking facilities to employment centers and offices.
 Some TMAs also provide inter-office shuttle services.
 The shuttles are not only available to member employees but are open to the general public for a modest fee.
 The majority of these shuttles are equipped with GPS equipment that allows riders to get real-time bus information on their desktop computer or hand-held devices.

 Personal Commute Planning – TMA staff work with member employees to outline available options and develop individualized commute plans that fit their individual work schedules and lifestyles.

 On-Site Marketing – With the consent of their members, TMAs provide site visits to cafeterias, lobbies or other high trafficked areas in order to distribute commuter information, register employees for ridesharing, and answer questions about the benefits of carpooling, vanpooling and other travel alternatives.

 Seasonal Promotions – TMAs often collaborate with each other or with other organizations on special seasonal promotions to support commuter options.
-Earth Day, Bike-to-Work Month and Car-Free Day are examples of initiatives that TMAs have supported, often in tandem with organizations such as MassRIDES, MassBike and Green Streets.
+Earth Day, Bike-to-Work Month/MassCommute Bicycle Challenge and the MA Clean Air Challenge (formerly Car-Free Week) are examples of initiatives that TMAs have supported, often in tandem with organizations such as MassRIDES, MassBike and Green Streets.